-Full TitleA Pilot Study of Brentuximab Vedotin Combined with AVD Chemotherapy and Involved-Site Radiotherapy in Patients with Newly Diagnosed Early Stage, Unfavorable Risk Hodgkin Lymphoma
+Full TitleA Pilot Study of Brentuximab Vedotin Combined with AVD Chemotherapy in Patients with Newly Diagnosed Early Stage, Unfavorable Risk Hodgkin Lymphoma

 The standard therapy for early-stage Hodgkin lymphoma that has a high risk of returning after treatment is chemotherapy with four drugs (doxorubicin, bleomycin, vinblastine, and dacarbazine) followed by radiation therapy.
 However, despite this approach, the cancer still returns in about 20 percent of patients.